jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 ```

 Wait what?
 It's the same code?!
 Yes!
-But here, it will do an api call to the backend that will do an sql query to get the data.
+But here, it will do an API call to the backend that will do an SQL query to get the data.
 And all this typed!

 🤯 🤯 🤯

 So all new features for my app, I start to use this technique... enhance my entities to give more and more knowledge to the SSoT.
 Field caption for example!
-How many time you have to display the label of a field and you write over and over again "Name of the user" ?
-With remult, you can define it once and use it everywhere!
+How many times have you had to display the label of a field and you write over and over again "Name of the user"?
+With Remult, you can define it once and use it everywhere!

-Same things for validation, you probably want the name to be required, so in the field name, you can add `required: true` and that's it!
+Same things for validation, you probably want the name to be required, so in the field name, you can add required: true and that's it!
 You can use it in the backend and in the frontend!
 (Validation will run in both places).
-As `required` is verry common, it's a property, but you can also define your own validation function! like:
+As required is very common, it's a property, but you can also define your own validation function!
+Like:

 ```ts
 	@Fields.string({